Center for Justice Innovation: Programs

-Aside from the Midtown Community Court and Red Hook Community Justice Center, some of the center’s other projects include the Harlem Community Justice Center, Bronx Community Solutions, Queens Youth Justice Center, Brooklyn Treatment Court, Youth Justice Board, Youth Courts, Newark Community Solutions, Brooklyn Mental Health Court, Parole Reentry Court, and Crown Heights Community Mediation Center.
+Aside from the Midtown Community Court and Red Hook Community Justice Center, some of the center's other projects include the Harlem Community Justice Center, Bronx Community Solutions, Queens Youth Justice Center, Brooklyn Treatment Court, Youth Justice Board, Youth Courts, Newark Community Solutions, Brooklyn Mental Health Court, Parole Reentry Court, and Crown Heights Community Mediation Center.

+One of their court-affiliated restorative justice programs, Circles for Safe Streets, facilitates discussions between drivers and the people they have injured during a traffic collision.

 Professional assistance

 The Center for Court Innovation provides hands-on, expert assistance to reformers around the world, including judges, attorneys, justice officials, community organizations, and others.
 Experts from the center are available to help plan, implement and evaluate new policies, practices, and technologies.
 Their assistance takes many forms, including help with analyzing data, facilitating planning sessions, and hosting site visits to our operating programs in the New York City area.

 The center has won national "requests for proposals" to provide technical assistance in a growing number of areas, including community prosecution, domestic violence, drug courts, technology, tribal justice, procedural justice, and institutionalizing problem-solving justice.

 More than a dozen community courts have opened in South Africa, and staff from the center have also worked with officials from Scotland, Japan, Australia, Ireland, New Zealand and Canada on adapting the community court model.